Florida State Road 84

-State Road 84 (SR 84) is a highway in the U.S. state of Florida originally extending from the Tamiami Trail (U.S. Route 41) in Naples to Federal Highway (U.S. Route 1) in Fort Lauderdale.
-The road now consists of two noncontiguous pieces––in Collier County as Davis Boulevard and in Broward County as Marina Mile Boulevard and highway frontage roads.
+State Road 84 (SR 84) is a highway in the U.S. state of Florida originally extending from Tamiami Trail (U.S. Route 41) in Naples to U.S. Route 1 in Fort Lauderdale.
+The road consists of two noncontiguous pieces––in Collier County as Davis Boulevard and in Broward County as Marina Mile Boulevard and highway frontage roads.

 Route description

 Collier County segment

 A 7-mile-long section exists in Collier County, Florida, beginning at Tamiami Trail (US 41) in Naples.
 It travels east along Davis Boulevard, passing through the neighborhood of East Naples.
-This section has an eastern terminus at Collier Boulevard, signed to the north as State Road 951 and to the south as County Road 951, near Exit 101 of Interstate 75 (Alligator Alley) south of Golden Gate.
-East of SR / CR 951, the road is known as Beck Boulevard, an unsigned road.
+This section has an eastern terminus at Collier Boulevard, where state maintenance of State Road 951 to the north transitions to the county as County Road 951 to the south, near Exit 101 of Interstate 75 (Alligator Alley) south of Golden Gate.
+East of SR / CR 951, the road is known as Beck Boulevard, a local road.

-From 1969 until the completion of Interstate 75 in 1993, SR 84 was a primary route through Alligator Alley across the Florida peninsula.
+From 1969 until the completion of Interstate 75 in 1993, SR 84 was a primary route through Alligator Alley across the southern Florida peninsula.